oinam/notes/leadership/top-10-traits-of-the-perfect-leader.md

+---
+layout: page
+title: Top 10 traits of the Perfect Manager
+---

 # Top 10 traits of the Perfect Manager

 1. **Is a good coach.**Rather than solve every problem as soon as it arises, the best managers use problems as teaching moments.